-On February 22, 2018, Magellan and Robinson announced that a WSPSTM was available for the Robinson R66 helicopter platform.
+On February 22, 2018, Magellan and Robinson Helicopter Company ("Robinson") announced that a Wire Strike Protection SystemTM ("WSPSTM") was available for the Robinson R66 helicopter platform.
 The WSPSTM is designed to provide a measure of protection for helicopters in level flight in the event of an encounter with horizontally strung wires and cables, using the concept of guiding wires over the fuselage into high tensile cutting blades.
 The R66 WSPSTM is comprised of upper cutter, lower cutters and a windshield detector.
 Magellan's WSPSTM R66 platform is available as a field kit option for all R66 helicopters.

 The Corporation announced on April 19, 2018 that it had secured a 5-year agreement with Airbus to supply wing ribs for the A330 aircraft.
 Magellan will manufacture ribs 2 through 5, the largest ribs in the skeletal structure of the aircraft wing.
 Revenue generated from production of these wing ribs is estimated to exceed \$48 million over the term of the contract.
-These ribs will be produced by Magellan in the United Kingdom for the Airbus wing assembly facility.
+These ribs will be produced by Magellan's facilities in the United Kingdom for the Airbus wing assembly facility.